learning-zone/react-basics/README.md

 App = Hoc(App);
 export default App;
 ```

+*Notes*

+* We do not modify or mutate components.
+We create new ones.
+* A HOC is used to compose components for code reuse.
+* A HOC is a pure function.
+It has no side effects, returning only a new component.

 #### Q. ***What is PureComponent?
 When to use PureComponent over Component?***
 #### Q. ***How Virtual-DOM is more efficient than Dirty checking?***